Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 One year's pattern roughly repeats itself from a current year to the next, with the relevant events happening around a fortnight earlier each year.

-For an observer at 33 degrees S (Sydney or Capetown):
+Mercury for an observer at 34 degrees S (Sydney or Capetown):

 Similarly to the Northern Hemisphere, the pattern more or less repeats every year.